-The penny McKay award
+The Penny McKay award

 The Penny McKay Memorial Award honours Penny’s contribution to research and development in second/additional language education.
 As a teacher, consultant, researcher, keynote speaker and professional activist, Penny McKay was a leader in language education in Australia and internationally.
 Working collaboratively with educators and researchers in schools, she pioneered an approach to assessing learners' development in English as an additional language.